 - Accessible by the RIGHT USER

 Go back to the categories above.
-The Diagnostic needs to define the PEOPLE involved with the work.
+The Assessment needs to define the PEOPLE involved with the work.
 The obvious person(s) is/are those actually hands-on DOING the work.
 But there are more.
 Who is tasked with supervising, managing, mentoring, and/or coaching?
 Who is in a support role outside of direct contact…like Help Desk, SMEs, Oracles, and/or Gurus?
 Ever developed a course and excluded the secondary support folks.
 I have.
 Many times.
 Why?
 Because I focused on a training event hundreds of miles away from the Point-of-Work.
 Don’t forget…it takes a village to sustain workforce performance.

 - At the RIGHT MOMENT OF NEED